capnproto/capnproto/doc/cxx.md

   and even enum types and `DynamicEnum`.
 Finally, all valid Cap'n Proto field types may be implicitly converted to `DynamicValue`.

+* You can load schemas dynamically at runtime using `SchemaLoader` (`capnp/schema-loader.h`) and use the Dynamic API to manipulate objects of these types.  `MessageBuilder` and `MessageReader` have methods for accessing the message root using a dynamic schema.

 * Unlike with Protobufs, there is no "global registry" of compiled-in types.
 To get the schema for a compiled-in type, use `capnp::Schema::from<MyType>()`.